 Managed and quota hunts take place in the Hog Island Tract.
 The Carlisle Tract is open to the general public for hunting of such animals as deer and doves.

-If you’re considering a visit to Hog Island Wildlife Management Area, my number one tip is to avoid hot, humid summer days.
+If you’re considering a visit to Hog Island Wildlife Management Area, avoid the hot, humid days of late summer.
 The bugs can be intense.

-It’s also wise to note that the WMA is only open from sunrise to sunset, so plan your visit accordingly.
+It’s also wise to note that the WMA is only open from sunrise to sunset, so plan your visit to the end of the peninsula accordingly.